cs1060f25/wifies-hw3/README.md

    ```

 Or simply use the link, the whole project runs locally through web browser.
+Open it and begin generating!

 ---